About Hyogo Prefecture

-Hanshin is highly industrialized (accounting for 60% of the population in Hyogo), especially around the international port city of Kobe, the largest city and capital of Hyogo.
-To avoid potential concentration problems, Hanshin continues to develop complex environmental controls and regional redevelopment programs.
-Shipbuilding and steel manufacturing have been the leading industries of Hanshin while emerging technologies such as biotechnology and high technology are starting to pave the way.
-It is also a brewing center for many of Japan's most prestigious sake brands and is the source of the delicious Kobe beef.
+Hanshin accounts for 60% of the population in Hyogo.
+It is highly industrialized, especially around the international port city of Kobe, which is Hyogo's largest city and capital.
+To avoid potential population concentration problems, Hanshin continually develops complex environmental controls and regional redevelopment programs.
+Shipbuilding and steel manufacturing have historically been the leading industries of Hanshin, while new technologies such as biotechnology and high technology have also begun to thrive there.
+Hanshin is a brewing center for many of Japan's most prestigious sake brands and is the world's source of Kobe beef.
 The city of Takarazuka in Hanshin is home to Takarazuka Revue, a famous all-female musical theater troupe that's been performing since 1913.

 Harima occupies the southwest section of Hyogo.
 The part of Harima adjacent to Kobe is, as a result of its location, highly modernized, but throughout the inland regions, farming and traditional industries prevail.
-Harima is perhaps most well known for the Himeji Castle which is also called the Egret Castle because of its resemblance to the tall, white elegant bird.
-This National Treasure was built in 1609 by Warlord Terumasa Ikeda.
-Near the city of Akashi, the remains of primitive man were found illustrating that Hyogo was inhabited very early on.
+Harima is perhaps most well-known for the Himeji Castle, which is also called the Egret Castle because of its resemblance to a tall, white, elegant bird.
+This National Treasure was built in 1609 by the Warlord Terumasa Ikeda.

-Awaji Island is Hyogo's fifth district and one of the largest off-shore islands in Japan; less developed than the southern coast, it is hilly and traffic to and from the mainland was restricted to sea travel until 1985 when the O-Naruto Bridge was completed linking the island to Shikoku.
-Now that the Akashi Strait Bridge is finished (completed in 1998), the island is directly linked to Honshu.
-Awaji's mild climate and fascinating natural beauty make it a popular area for tourism, sports, and recreation.
-The island is renown for its longstanding art of traditional folk puppetry.
+Awaji Island is Hyogo's fifth district and one of the largest off-shore islands in Japan.
+A hilly island less developed than the southern coast, it was for a long time considered somewhat remote because traffic from the mainland was restricted to sea travel.
+It was not connected to the main island of Honshu until the completion of the Akashi Strait Bridge in 1998, which has the longest central span of any suspension bridge in the world.
+Awaji's mild climate and fascinating natural beauty make it a popular destination for tourism, sports, and recreation.
+The island is renowned for its longstanding art of traditional folk puppetry.